Presentation

 The EDA Secretariat serves as assistance to organize the meetings, follow-up of tasks and support in the preparation of deliverables.

-All the reference documentation of groups and subgroups will be posted at the EDA website, within the private contents sections (Intranet).
+All the reference documentation of groups and subgroups will be posted on the EDA website, within the private contents sections (Intranet).

 4. What do they do?